dracor-org/dracor-api/README.md

 ### load-corpus

 Creates a test corpus and loads its data files into the database.
-You can use this target to load other corpora as well buy overriding the corpus property like this:
+You can use this target to load other corpora as well by overriding the corpus property like this:

 ```bash